-For Mac OS, the Photoshop CS5 12.0.4 update includes some TWAIN fixes, and a new downloadable TWAIN plug-in solves two more issues: you can scan multiple documents at once, and Photoshop no longer crashes on the second scanning job.
+For Mac OS, the Photoshop CS5 12.0.4 update includes some TWAIN fixes, and a downloadable TWAIN plug-in solves two more issues: You can scan multiple documents at once, and Photoshop no longer crashes on the second scanning job.

 In Mac OS 10.6.x, the TWAIN plug-in supports 64-bit operation of Photoshop CS5.
 However, the scanner manufacturer must provide a 64-bit scanner driver, and few do.
 Contact your scanner manufacturer to determine if a 64-bit driver is available.
 If not, you must run Photoshop in 32-bit mode.

 Photoshop CS4 and TWAIN